itskipronoh/Biomedical-image-segmentation-/README.md

-# Biomedical image segmentation with Jupiter notebook
+# Biomedical image segmentation with pytorch and U-Net